mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 #### Why activity theory and not constructionism

-Constructionism has been used as a "epistemological paradigm, a learning theory and a design framework" in many contexts [kynigos_constructionism:_2015], in particular, game making related studies [].
+Constructionism has been used as a "epistemological paradigm, a learning theory and a design framework" in varied contexts [kynigos_constructionism:_2015], in particular, game making related studies [].

 There was a messiness and explorative freedom to the emerging research process and a dedication to projects that worked with the interests of participants.